RaihanOcean/lazycommit/README.md

 For large commits that exceed API token limits, lazycommit automatically:

-1. **Splits by file** to avoid oversized requests
-2. **Chunks each file** into manageable pieces (default: 4000 tokens)
-3. **Processes chunks** and combines results into a single message
-4. **Falls back gracefully** to a high-level summary if needed
+1. **Detects large/many-file diffs** and switches to a scalable flow
+2. **Groups files** by conventional type/scope; if only one large bucket remains, **auto-splits by second-level directory** (e.g., `app/api/<group>/...`)
+3. **Generates messages per group** using compact `git diff --cached --numstat` summaries (not full diffs)
+4. **Commits sequentially** per group with clear, conventional messages
+5. When a single commit is requested, **uses compact summaries** to generate conventional messages efficiently

-This ensures you can commit large changes (like new features, refactoring, or initial project setup) without hitting API limits.
+This ensures you can commit large changes (like new features, refactoring, or initial project setup) without hitting API limits, while keeping a clean history.

 ## Troubleshooting